Skip to main content

 • What is your lifestyle like?
 Do you stay at home or leave the house?

-• Do you mind the appearance of a medical alert device or want something discreet?
+• Do you mind the appearance of a medical alert device, or would you prefer something discreet?

 • Do you live somewhere with strong cellular coverage?